blogmywiki/smolBASIC/README.md

 ## Why 'smolBASIC'?
 It's smoller than TinyBASIC.

+## Try it out in your browser

+The simplest way to try out smolBASIC for yourself is to save and load `smolBASIC.py` or `smolBASIC.hex` in the Beta micro:bit Python editor https://python.microbit.org/v/beta and use it in the simulator.
+You may need to rearrange your screen slightly so you the serial console in the simulator is bigger.
+Press the 'play' button on the simualtor and interact with it using your computer's keyboard.

-## What you need to run it
+## What you need to run it on a real micro:bit

 - A BBC micro:bit V2 with built-in speaker (alas, it's now not smol enough to run on a V1)
 - A micro USB cable
 - A computer with either USB serial terminal software or access via Chrome or Edge web browsers to either the online micro:bit Python editor https://python.microbit.org/v/2 or the new beta editor https://python.microbit.org/v/beta or an online serial console like https://googlechromelabs.github.io/serial-terminal/

-## How to start it up
+### How to start it up
-- Flash the `smolBASIC.py` or .hex file to a BBC micro:bit V2
+- Flash the `smolBASIC.py` from an editor or copy the `smolBASIC.hex` file direct to a BBC micro:bit V2 over USB.
-- Open a serial console, either the REPL in one of the micro:bit Python editors or any other serial console
+- Open a serial console: either the REPL/serial console in one of the micro:bit Python editors or any other serial console
 - Type 'help' and press enter to see a list of instructions
 - Type commands and run them!